cy623/R2LP/README.md

 # RoGNN
-This is the official repository of paper "Robust Graph Learning against Arbitrary Heterophily and Label Noise".
+This is the official repository of paper "Resurrecting Label Propagation for Graphs against Arbitrary Heterophily and Label Noise".

 Setup
 -------